2024

 Step 2: Initial Office Visit

 The work compatibility settings affect employees.
-The cohesiveness of a workplace is a sign for candidates to become consistent with the culture and way of working in the company.
+The cohesiveness of a workplace is a sign that candidates will become consistent with the culture and way of working in the company.

 Tips for Initial Office Visit